Quantum Control and General Recursion beyond the Unitary Case: Full Abstraction

-\begin{restatable}[Full abstraction]{theorem}{thmcteq} $(\Gamma;S;\Delta)\approx (\Gamma;S';\Delta)$ if and only if $\ \sem{S}_\Gamma = \sem{S'}_{\Gamma}$. \end{restatable} We summarize the proof as follows (see Appendix~\ref{app:ct_eq} for the full proof).
+We summarize the proof as follows.
 To show that two programs with the same denotation are observationally equivalent, we use the compositionality of the denotational semantics.
 To show the reverse implication, we show its contrapositive: for all pair of programs whose denotation is different, we construct a context for which the probability of termination is different.
-Each program is interpreted as a quantum operation and transformation matrix pair.
+Each program is interpreted as a coherent quantum operation (a quantum operation and a transformation matrix).
 If their quantum operations are different, we construct a context that prepares an input state for which the outputs are different, and performs a measurement that distinguishes them.
 If their quantum operations are the same, but their transformation matrices are different, we first perform a $\tb{qcase}$ operation, resulting in new programs with different quantum operations, and proceed as in the first case.

 Therefore, the denotational semantics exactly captures the observable behavior of programs.
-This further justifies the use of vacuum extensions for semantics of quantum programming languages.
+This further justifies the use of coherent quantum operations for the denotational semantics.